-2 INDICATOR N° 2 Indicator Name Title of the indicator which will be used in A grigultural factor income implementing Agricultural factor income regulation/guidance documents Related general objective(s) Identification of the general objective(s) as Viable food product defined in the CAP intervention logic Definition Concise definition of The indicator represents the share of gross value added at factor cost (factor the concept including income in agriculture) per annual work unit (AWU), over time. if the indicator already The components of the indicator are: arists og AFI The components of the indicator are.
-EUROSTAT indicator - The agricultural factor income, which represents income generated If appropriate include by farming activities (i.e. off-farm activities are not included), and the is used to remunerate (1) borrowed/rented production factors ine mathadalam/fammula (capital investment, wages for salaries and rented land), and (2) its for astablishment of own production factors (work and/or enterprise, own capital and for establishment of owned land). the indicator Value of agricultural production - variable inputs (fertilisers, pesticides, feed etc) - depreciation - total taxes (on products and production) + total subsidies (on products and production) = Factor income - wages - rents borrowed/rented production factors (1) - Interest paid - Entrepreneurial income (family farm income) which includes own production factors (2) - The annual working unit (AWU) which is defined as full-time equivalent employment (corresponding to a of full-time equivalent job), i.e. as total hours worked divided by the average annual number of hours worked in a full-time job within the economic territory.
-A distinction is drawn between non-salaried and salaried AWUs, which together make up total AWUs.
-One person cannot represent more than one AWU.
+2

+INDICATOR N° 2

+Indicator Name

+Title of the indicator

+which will be used in Agricultural factor income

+implementing Agricultural factor income

+regulation/guidance

+documents

+Related general

+objective(s)

+Identification of the 77' 11 6 1 1 4

+general objective(s) as Viable food product

+defined in the CAP

+intervention logic

+Definition

+Concise definition of The indicator represents the share of gross value added at factor cost (factor

+the concept, including income in agriculture) per annual work unit (AWU), over time.

+if the indicator already The components of the indicator are:

+exists, e.g. AEI, 1

+EUROSTAT indicator. - The agricultural factor income, which represents income generated

+If appropriate, include by farming activities (i.e. off-farm activities are not included), and

+the is used to remunerate (1) borrowed/rented production factors

+methodology/formula (capital investment, wages for salaries and rented land), and (2) its

+for establishment of own production factors (work and/or enterprise, own capital and

+the indicator owned land).

+ine indicator Value of agricultural production

+- variable inputs (fertilisers, pesticides, feed etc)

+- depreciation

+- total taxes (on products and production)

++ total subsidies (on products and production)

+= Factor income

+- wages

+- rents borrowed/rented production factors (1)

+= Entrepreneurial income (family farm income)

+which includes own production factors (2)

+- The annual working unit (AWU) which is defined as full-time

+equivalent employment (corresponding to a of full-time equivalent

+job), i.e. as total hours worked divided by the average annual

+number of hours worked in a full-time job within the economic

+territory.
+A distinction is drawn between non-salaried and salaried

+AWUs, which together make up total AWUs.
+One person cannot

+represent more than one AWU.
 The indicator uses total AWUs.

-The index of agricultural factor income per AWU is already available in the Eurostat Economic Accounts for Agriculture as Indicator A This vardstick corresponds to the real net value added at factor cost of agriculture per total AWU.
-Unit of measurement Euro/AWU or index Unit used to record the value (e.g. ha. tonnes €, %) Methodology/formula In the EUROSTAT Economic Accounts for Agriculture the share of In the EUROSTAT Economic Accounts for Agriculture the share of
+The index of agricultural factor income per AWU is already available in the

+Eurostat Economic Accounts for Agriculture as Indicator A. This yardstick

+corresponds to the real net value added at factor cost of agriculture per total

+AWU.

+Unit of measurement Euro/AWU or index

+Unit used to record the EUTO/A W U UT IIIUCA

+value (e.g. ha, tonnes,

+value (e.g. na, tonnes, €, %)

+Methodology/formula

+\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ In the EUROSTAT Economic Accounts for Agriculture the share of